Providing legal services to low-income, small and emerging businesses.

 Lewis & Clark Law School’s Small Business Legal Clinic (SBLC) provides business transactional legal advice to new and emerging businesses, cooperatives, nonprofit corporations, and housing authorities.
 The SBLC provides its services to clients through three distinct programs: the Intern Program, the Pro Bono Project, and the Fee For Service Program.

 The SBLC works closely with other small business service providers to help complete the circle of support to new and emerging businesses.
-Together, the SBLC and small business centers provide the support businesses need to succeed.
+Together, the SBLC and small business centers and non-profit agencies provide the support businesses need to succeed.

 This year we are transforming the Venture Competition into the Lewis & Clark “Incubator+Launch Seed Fund” in order to emphasize the process of conceiving and learning how to develop and launch entrepreneurial ventures.
 Go to https://college.lclark.edu/programs/entrepreneurship/ for more information.

 Law School Preview

 Admitted students are invited to our Preview events.

 You are officially invited to An Evening Under the Sea, PILP’s annual public interest auction.
 Help support the summer stipend that make it financially possible for Lewis & Clark Law Students to volunteer with public interest organizations.